Objective abstraction

-Objective abstraction was a British art movement c.
-1933–1936.
+Objective abstraction was a British art group or movement c.
+1933–1936, taking its name from the "Objective Abstractions" exhibition of 1934.
+It is a misnomer in the sense that a minority of the artists in the exhibition were at that time engaged in abstract painting.
+The grouping was short-lived, lasting only a few years, with a number of the artists involved later taking part in the Euston Road School of realism.

 History

 Objective abstraction was a form of abstract art developed by a group of British artists in 1933.
 Experimentation was prevalent in British art at the time.

 The main figures were Graham Bell, William Coldstream, Edgar Hubert, Rodrigo Moynihan and Geoffrey Tibble.

-The movement was short-lived lasting only a few years.
-Many of the artists involved went on to be part of the realist Euston Road School.

-Method

 William Townsend told the Tate Gallery that 'the style originated with Geoffrey Tibble in the latter half of 1933.
 It was immediately taken up by Rodrigo Moynihan [...] and at the same time or shortly after by Edgar Hubert'.
 According to Townsend, early paintings by the group were derived from external objects but they became increasingly abstract.

-The more abstract paintings, that came to represent the movements style, were created using improvised freely applied brushstrokes.
+The more abstract paintings, that came to represent the movement's style, were created using improvised freely applied brushstrokes.